23/DeveloperDocumentation/crossdomain.md

     // Obtain access to all API methods Security.loadPolicyFile('http://videos.example.com/api/crossdomain.xml');

-    // Only obtain access to user-specific API-,ethods Security.loadPolicyFile('http://videos.example.com/api/user/crossdomain.xml');
+    // Only obtain access to user-specific API-methods Security.loadPolicyFile('http://videos.example.com/api/user/crossdomain.xml');

     // Obtain access to any photos or videos hosted in the tree with id=7340